How to Use Fire Extinguisher

 Step 6: Sweep from Side to Side

-Step 7: Monitor the Fire
+Step 7: Back Away and Monitor the Area

 Monitor the Area Closely